ringcentral/ringcentral-api-docs/docs/ai/asynchronous-responses.md

 ### Install and setup ngrok

 If you are doing development on your local laptop, or on a machine that is not publicly accessible on the Internet, then we recommend you download and install [ngrok](https://ngrok.com/download) if you have not already.
 Once installed, start your ngrok server and make note of its https URL.
-You will need to use this URL later when specifying the `webhook` in Conversation Intelligence API requests.
+You will need to use this URL later when specifying the `webhook` in Artificial Intelligence API requests.

 ```bash
 $ ngrok http 5000